davclark/edx-documentation/en_us/install_operations/source/birch.rst

 ..
 Note::
  There are several new features in the Birch release that are available, but not configured in new installations.
-See :ref:`Configuring the edX Platform` for instructions.
+See:

+ * :ref:`Add the Google Drive and Google Calendar XBlock`.
+ * :ref:`Enable Course Search`

 ******************************
 What's is the Birch GIT Tag